Metawisdom of the Crowd: Experimental Evidence of Crowd Accuracy Through Diverse Choices of Decision Aids: Introduction

-In what follows, we discuss the underpinnings of crowd wisdom and how a more behavioral approach to decision making requires that we understand how individuals engage with decision aids.
-We formalize this engagement as a two-stage decision process.
-Individuals decide what aids to utilize in the first stage and make the primary decision in the second stage.
-If individuals want to make accurate primary decisions, they have an implicit goal of seeking out decision aids that reduce their own error.
-These accuracy improvements could come through the recognition of what information is valuable for making the decision, through metacognitive matching of individual cognitive strengths to information that supports it \citep{flavell_metacognition_1979}, or even the act of deciding itself, which can reduce errors by encouraging reflection \citep{keren_users_2015}.
-The present article however does not explore the precise cognitive mechanisms of choice and judgment and instead focuses exclusively how the individual choices relate to group accuracy.
+On the other hand, another pattern presents an opportunity.
+Groups can be collectively accurate \textit{because} they make diverse choices about which aids to use.
+That is, crowd wisdom can be traced to the fact that across two judgments (the first being which aids to use, and then the next is the primary judgment), individuals often make suitably diverse predictions.
+We argue this pattern is likely.
+If individuals want to make accurate primary judgments, they have an implicit goal of choosing decision aids that reduce their own error, whether through the recognition of what information is valuable for making the judgment, metacognitive matching of individual cognitive strengths to information that supports their strengths \citep{flavell_metacognition_1979}, or even the act of deciding, which can reduce errors by encouraging reflection \citep{keren_users_2015}.
+Crucially, when \textit{only some} individuals are accurate in this first decision, the distribution of primary predictions will contain essential predictive diversity because of the erroneousness of others.

-Using our two-stage model, we define \emph{metawisdom} in a way that distinguishes between the effect of information present in the decision aids and the effect of choice of aids.
-We hypothesize that crowds will often exhibit metawisdom.
-We test this first in a pre-registered experiment in which participants choose decision aids to inform their prediction of the U.S. inflation figure for the previous month (but before the U.S. Bureau of Labor Statistics releases the figure) and find that the crowd indeed exhibits metawisdom.
-We also look for it in a more problem-solving oriented task of estimating the number of candies in a bowl.
-Again, the crowd exhibits metawisdom.
-We conclude by discussing implications for the study of group decision making as the aids individuals use to inform their decisions become more structured and subject to the decision making of others.